 “I wanted to thank you again for your great work with [our daughter], she is very excited and both Lori and I are very appreciative of your efforts and end result!”
 Giannulli allegedly emailed Singer, per CNN.

-The couple pleaded not guilty to the bribery, money laundering and fraud charges against them before ultimately accepting a plea deal.
+The couple have pleaded not guilty to the bribery, money laundering and fraud charges against them before ultimately accepting a plea deal.